KentuckyFriedTofu/kentuckyfriedtofu.github.io.bak2/index.md

 I oversee the City Tech library's Multimedia Resource Center, the media collection, and website.

 Originally from Whitesburg, Ky, I reside in Brooklyn, NY.
-I earned my Master's in Library Science and Master's in Information Science from Indiana University, Bloomington.
+I earned my Master of Library Science and Master of Information Science from Indiana University, Bloomington.

 While not in the library, I enjoy spending time listening to heavy metal vinyl, cooking vegan meals, and cycling.